 Perhaps you stumbled on this blog post because you are a parent and want to help your child transition to high school in an effective way.
 Maybe you are headed to high school.
 You might even be a middle school teacher who wants ideas to share with students.
+You might be a freshmen ELA high school teacher checking out expectations.
 Whoever you are, you are wondering what to expect in high school.

 I have taught high school students for over a decade.
 No matter the situation, freshmen year is a time of adjustment.
 Everyone will experience the transition to high school differently.
 Still, I see a pattern with students who navigate the situation well.